SOULSTROMER/SimpleCalculator/README.md

 A simple calculator.
-Just solidifying my Web Dev skills.
+Just solidifying my Front end skills.
 Would come in handy for future reference.